-If people have excessive daytime sleepiness (EDS), the doctor may ask them to fill out a questionnaire, such as the Epworth Sleepiness Scale, indicating how likely they are to fall asleep in various situations.
+If people have excessive daytime sleepiness, the doctor may ask them to fill out a questionnaire, such as the Epworth Sleepiness Scale, indicating how likely they are to fall asleep in various situations.
 The doctor may ask their sleep partner to describe any abnormalities that occur during sleep, such as snoring and pauses in breathing.

 A physical examination is done to check for disorders that can cause insomnia or excessive daytime sleepiness, particularly obstructive sleep apnea.

-Tests are not needed if symptoms suggest a cause such as poor sleep habits, stress, or shift work disorder, or restless leg syndrome (an irresistible urge to move the legs or arms just before or during sleep).
+Tests are not needed if symptoms suggest a cause such as poor sleep habits, stress, shift work disorder, or restless leg syndrome (an irresistible urge to move the legs or arms just before or during sleep).

 Doctors sometimes refer people to a sleep disorders specialist for evaluation in a sleep laboratory.
 Reasons for such a referral include

 An uncertain diagnosis

-Insomnia or EDS persisting despite basic measures to correct it (changing behavior to improve sleep and taking sleep aids for a short time)
+Insomnia or excessive daytime sleepiness persisting despite basic measures to correct it (changing behavior to improve sleep and taking sleep aids for a short time)

 Presence of warning signs or other symptoms such as nightmares and twitching of the legs or arms during sleep